Argmaster/pygerber/examples/cli.md

 # PyGerber CLI

-**CLI** offers you two ways of rendering
+**CLI** offers You two ways of rendering

--   single-file, when you have to specify path to file and colors to use
+-   single-file, when You have to specify path to file and colors to use
 -   multi-file, based on specfile, which You have to provide

 ### Getting help